 Venezuela, Colombia's eastern neighbor, is the United States' fourth largest supplier of crude oil.
 With a population of 23.9 million (of largely mestizo stock), Venezuela is the sixth most populous country in Latin America.
 The country is presently led by President Hugo Chavez, a former disgruntled military leader and a populist, who was initially elected in late 1998 on a campaign to rewrite the constitution, rid the country of corruption, and more adequately meet the needs of the people.
 During 1999, at Chavez's request, Venezuelan voters approved the creation of a National Constituent Assembly, elected members of the new assembly, and approved the newly written constitution which lengthened the presidential term and expanded presidential powers.
-On July 30, 2000, in a so-called mega-election, President Chavez easily won election to a new six year term of office.
+On July 30, 2000, in a so-called mega-election, President Chavez easily won election to a new 6 year term of office.
 Because of his previous attacks on the legislature and other institutions, many observers fear that he has authoritarian tendencies somewhat like those of former President Fujimori in Peru.

 Chavez has established close ties with Fidel Castro and other leftist leaders, and he often employs anti-U.S. rhetoric.
 He has denounced Plan Colombia as a U.S.-dominated military strategy, he has denied the United States overflight rights over Venezuela territory, and there have been reports that he has friendly relations with Colombian guerrillas.
-Following the September 2001 terrorist attacks on the United States, Chavez criticized U.S. military action in Afghanistan, saying that the United States was "fighting terror with terror," and he visited Libya, Iran, and Iraq, prompting President Bush to exclude him from his March 2002 meeting with Andean leaders in Peru.26 In recent months Chavez's popular support has fallen and there have been street demonstrations against him, calls for his resignation by retired and active duty military officials, and disputes with the national oil monopoly over his appointments.
-In late March 2002, a Colombian military official claimed that the FARC guerrillas had a camp in Venezuelan territory from which they launched an attack, but Venezuela has rejected this claim and demanded clarification.27
+Following the September 2001 terrorist attacks on the United States, Chavez criticized U.S. military action in Afghanistan, saying that the United States was "fighting terror with terror," and he visited Libya, Iran, and Iraq, prompting President Bush to exclude him from his March 2002 meeting with Andean leaders in Peru.
+In recent months Chavez's popular support has fallen and there have been street demonstrations against him, calls for his resignation by retired and active duty military officials, and disputes with the national oil monopoly over his appointments.
+In late March 2002, a Colombian military official claimed that the FARC guerrillas had a camp in Venezuelan territory from which they launched an attack, but Venezuela has rejected this claim and demanded clarification.
+In a state of the property of the prop

-After massive opposition protests and military pressure, President Chavez was removed from office on April 12, 2002, and business leader Pedro Carmona was designated as head of an interim government, but Chavez returned to power on April
+After massive opposition protests and military pressure, President Chavez was removed from office on April 12, 2002, and business leader Pedro Carmona was designated as head of an interim government, but Chavez returned to power on April 14, 2002 following street protests and dissatisfaction with Carmona's hardline anti-democratic measures.
+Criticism of the United States for appearing to recognize the Carmona government and for having had contacts with opposition groups make it likely that tensions between the United States and Venezuela will continue.

-25 For more details, see CRS Report RS20978, Venezuela under Chavez: Political Conditions and U.S. Relations, by Mark P. Sullivan; and Scott Wilson, "Chavez's Unfinished Revolution; Venezuelan's Accomplishments Fall Short of His Rhetoric," Washington Post, May 21, 2001, p.
+&lt;sup>35 For more details, see CRS Report RS20978, Venezuela under Chavez: Political Conditions and U.S. Relations, by Mark P. Sullivan; and Scott Wilson, "Chavez's Unfinished Revolution; Venezuelan's Accomplishments Fall Short of His Rhetoric," Washington Post, May 21, 2001, p.
 A1.

-26 See Peter Slevin, Political Crisis in Venezuela Worries White House, Washington Post, February 23, 2002, p.
+&lt;sup>36 See Peter Slevin, Political Crisis in Venezuela Worries White House, Washington Post, February 23, 2002, p.
 A18.

-27 See Fabiola Sanchez, Chavez Demands Colombia Clarify Claim, Associated Press Report, April 2, 2002.
+&lt;sup>37 See Fabiola Sanchez, Chavez Demands Colombia Clarify Claim, Associated Press Report, April 2, 2002.